eslint/eslint/docs/src/extend/custom-rules.md

 });
 ```

-The node contains all the information necessary to figure out the line and column number of the offending text as well the source text representing the node.
+The node contains all the information necessary to figure out the line and column number of the offending text as well as the source text representing the node.

 #### Using Message Placeholders